caltechlibrary/andor/INSTALL.md

 # Installation

 This software is a proof of concept.
-As such you need to have go version 1.12 or better to compile it.
+As such you need to have Go version 1.12 or better to compile it.
 Typically the following steps are done to install (example is Posix based).

 ```bash